bidon-io/bidon_sdk_ios/docs/ad-formats/banners.md

 # Banners

+This page is describes how to implement banner ads though the BidOn SDK.

 ## Loading an Banners

 To load banner, create a `BDNBanner`.
 Implement `BDNAdViewDelegate` that you are notified when your ad is ready and of other ad-related events.
 This argument can be ad revenue value from mediaton.